 Display and LED setup

 - Follow the LED SHIM install guide and Inky pHAT install guide.
-Make sure you allow the install script to create the Python virtual environment at
+Make sure you allow the install script to create a Python virtual environment at

 ~/.virtualenvs/pimoroni/bin/activate. - Reboot the system to ensure the new hardware is recognised

 We can test the components are installed correctly by running example scripts from the setup guides.
-Once we have something displaying on the e-ink display and LEDs lit up, we’re ready to move on to the software.
+Once we have something displayed on the e-ink display and LEDs illuminated, we’re ready to move on to the software.

 Software

-The software is a Python script that fetches today’s stock performance from the Yahoo Finance API and renders a 250x122 pixel image that can be written to the e-ink panel.
-The LED bar will glow green or red depending on whether the symbol is up or down.
+The software is a Python script that fetches today’s stock performance from the Yahoo Finance API, renders a 250x122 pixel image with the trend, and sends it to the e-ink panel.
+The LED bar will glow green or red depending on whether the selected stock or index is trading up or down.
 You can find the source code on GitHub.

 Log in to the Raspberry Pi via SSH to clone the repository and install the additional dependencies: